mogharsallah/gom/README.md

 # Config file

 By default, gom looks for `gom.yaml` file in your current directory.
-But you can manually set the file location by '-f' flag:
+But you can manually set the file location by (-f, --file) flags:

-` $ gom -f=path/to/file command`
+`$ gom -f path/to/file.yaml ...`

 The config file follows the YAML syntax, and contains the name and the commands properties:
 ```yaml